Keep Your Plastic Granulator in Top Condition: Essential Maintenance and Care Tips

 • Replace screen if worn or damaged.

-Blades (rotor & stator)
+Measurement (rotor & stator)

-Actions: Regular inspection, correct spline adjustment, timely sharpening/exchange, always work with PPE.
+Actions: regular inspection, correct spline adjustment, timely sharpening/exchange, always work with PPE.

-Importance Uniform particle size and throughput.
+Importance: uniform particle size and throughput.

 Bearings

-Importance Bear high loads and speeds; failure can cause catastrophic damage.
+Importance: bear high loads and speeds; failure can cause catastrophic damage.

-Drive (belts/motor)
+Drive (belt/motor)

-Importance Efficient power transmission.
+Importance: Efficient power transmission.

 Troubleshooting – How Good Maintenance Helps

-Machine jamToo high feed speed, dull blades, foreign objectsReduce feed, sharpen blades, remove obstructions
+Unblock MachineHigh feeding speed, dull blades, foreign objectsReduce input, sharpen blades, remove obstructions

 (Optional: Export this table to Google Sheets for use on the work floor.)